pranavakadiyala/Portfolio/visualizing-government-debt.md

 # Visualizing Government Debt

+## Debt-to-GDP Ratio in OECD countries (2019)

 The following visualization shows the debt to GDP percent of OECD countries in addition to few other countries for year 2019.

 <iframe src="https://data.oecd.org/chart/7b2p" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7b2p" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>

+## Overtime Change in Debt-to-GDP Ratio in OECD countries

 This second visualization shows over time change in debt-to-gdp ratio for OECD and other select countries.